RUBi-ZA/MODE-TASK/README.md

 Collection of tools for analysing normal modes and performing principal component analysis

+Take a look at our web application [MDM-TASK-web](https://mdmtaskweb.rubi.ru.ac.za/)

 pyMODE-TASK - a PyMol plugin for MODE-TASK is [available here](https://github.com/RUBi-ZA/pyMODE-TASK).

 ## Installation